If you're a nonprofit, chances are, you're constantly looking for ways to better your fundraising strategies to raise more money for your cause.

 Branding is often misunderstood, and many struggle to see the value of a full rebranding effort.
 In reality, here are four times rebranding is not only advisable, but necessary:

 Name change: Many organizations experience name changes or changes to their acronym over time.
 Rebranding efforts can help you marry your new identifier with your existing operations.

 Updated messaging: Over the years, your mission and audience may have expanded or changed.
 By refreshing your messaging, your fundraisers, employees, supporters, and marketing efforts will more accurately express the goals of your organization.

 Updated look and feel: Since the last time you built a website and made a logo, design standards have probably evolved.
 Taking a second look at your website and reviving it with a new look or logo can bring you to the modern age and do wonders when it comes to attracting traffic (i.e. potential donors).

-- Updated marketing strategy: Since your last brand building effort, a host of new marketing opportunities have likely arisen, especially online.
-A rebranding effort will bring you back to square one by asking: "Who are my target prospects, and how can I reach them?"
+Updated marketing strategy: After your last brand building effort, a host of new marketing opportunities have likely arisen.
+This is especially true online and a rebranding effort will bring you back to square one by asking: "Who are my target prospects and how can I reach them?"